 Filing Status Issues

-Under federal law, you must meet at least three stringent rules to qualify as head of household:
+Under federal law, you must meet three conditions to qualify as head of household:

 - You must be unmarried on the last day of the tax year.
 If you're legally separated from your spouse, this counts as "unmarried" under IRS rules.
 You can also qualify if you're not yet legally separated or divorced, but you and your spouse did not live together at any time during the last six months of the year.

 - You must pay more than half the cost of maintaining your household.